Western blot: Applications

-On the other hand, as western blot has the potential to distinguish different protein isoforms, it may be used to diagnose prion and protein isoform-related diseases, such as cancer.
-For instance, the western blotting analysis of the isoform pattern of 14-3-3 proteins in cerebral fluid can identify Creutzfeld-Jacob disease.
-Also, Farmers lung disease is a pulmonary condition brought on by breathing antigenic particles, and studies have indicated that western blot may be a useful option for identifying immunoreactive proteins related to farmers lung disease.
-Besides, western blot is also used to identify proteins in synovial fluid and serum, enabling the diagnosis of osteoarthritis and rheumatoid arthritis clinical symptoms. western blot is used to assess the levels of FSTL1 protein expression in individuals with knee osteoarthritis, which serves as a potential biomarker of articular damage.
-Additionally, it is used to identify proteins in synovial fluid and serum, enabling the diagnosis of osteoarthritis and rheumatoid arthritis clinical symptoms.
-It is used to assess the levels of FSTL1 protein expression in individuals with knee osteoarthritis, which serves as a potential biomarker of articular damage.

 Identification of protein localization across cells

 For medication development, the identification of therapeutic targets, and biological research, it is essential to comprehend where proteins are located within a cell.
 The subcellular locations of proteins inside the cell and their functions are closely related.
 The relationship between protein function and localization suggests that when proteins move, their functions may change or acquire new characteristics.
 A protein's subcellular placement can be determined using a variety of methods.
-Numerous efficient and reliable computational tools and strategies have been created and used to identify protein subcellular localisation.
-With the aid of subcellular fractionation methods, WB continues to be an important fundamental method for the investigation and comprehension of protein localisation.
+Numerous efficient and reliable computational tools and strategies have been created and used to identify protein subcellular localization.
+With the aid of subcellular fractionation methods, WB continues to be an important fundamental method for the investigation and comprehension of protein localization.

 Epitope mapping

 Due to their various epitopes, antibodies have gained interest in both basic and clinical research.
 The foundation of antibody characterization and validation is epitope mapping.
 The procedure of identifying an antibody's binding sites (epitopes) on the target protein is referred to as "epitope mapping."
 Finding the binding epitope of an antibody is essential for the discovery and creation of novel vaccines, diagnostics, and therapeutics.
 As a result, various methods for mapping antibody epitopes have been created.
 At this point, western blotting's specificity is the main feature that sets it apart from other epitope mapping techniques.
 There are several application of western blot for epitope mapping on human skin samples, hemorrhagic disease virus.